*This post contains affiliated links

 There were a couple of things that stumped the boys, and gave us a chance to focus again on a fraction being equal parts and that the denominator tells us how many equal parts it takes to make a whole.

-C was working on this task card and had followed the directions.
+My four-year-old was working on this task card and had followed the directions.
 He had covered up 2/3 and knew that the numerator was 6.
-He was struggling figuring out the denominator, though.
+He was struggling to figure out what was the denominator.
 We went back over that the denominator is how many equal parts it takes to make a whole.
-He ended up filling the third rhombus with triangles and then was able to tell me that he had 4 out of the 6 triangles, so 2/3 and 4/6 are equivalent.
+He ended up filling the third rhombus with triangles and then was able to tell me that he had 4 out of the 6 triangles, so 2/3 and 4/6 are equivalent fractions.